 David A. Cortman

 David A. Cortman serves as senior counsel and vice president of U.S. litigation with Alliance Defending Freedom.
 He joined ADF in 2005 and currently supervises a team of nearly 40 attorneys and legal staff who specialize in constitutional law, focusing on religious freedom, sanctity of life, and marriage and family.

 Cortman has appeared as a guest and has written opinion pieces for numerous major media outlets.
 He earned his J.D. from Regent University School of Law in 1996, graduating magna cum laude.
-A member of the bar in Georgia, Florida, Arizona, and the District of Columbia, he is also admitted to practice in over two dozen federal courts, including the U.S. Supreme Court.
-Cortman also teaches legal courses on the First Amendment and civil rights litigation.
+He is a member of the state bar in Georgia, Florida, Arizona, and the District of Columbia, and is admitted to practice in over two dozen federal courts, including the U.S. Supreme Court.
+He also teaches legal courses on the U.S. Constitution and civil rights.